FourierFlows/FourierFlows.jl/docs/src/aliasing.md

-There are two ways to avoid aliasing errors we either *(i)* need to discard some of the wavenumber components in Fourier space before we tranform to physical space, or *(ii)* pad our Fourier represresentation with more wavenubmers that will have zero power.
+There are two ways to avoid aliasing errors we either *(i)* need to discard some of the wavenumber components in Fourier space before we tranform to physical space, or *(ii)* pad our Fourier represresentation with more wavenumbers that will have zero power.
 In FourierFlows.jl the former is implemented

 !!! info "De-aliasing scheme"